tung/tung.github.io/content/posts/rust-and-webassembly-without-a-bundler.md

 This method uses [`WebAssembly.instantiate`](https://caniuse.com/mdn-javascript_builtins_webassembly_instantiate), which is supported by all versions of Chrome, Firefox and Safari that also support WebAssembly.

-We'll create a new Rust project that gets JavaScript to call a Rust function that in turn calls a JavaScript function, then have JavaScript call another Rust function:
+We'll create a new Rust project that gets JavaScript to call a Rust `main` function that in turn calls a JavaScript-defined `log_number` function, then have JavaScript call another Rust function named `add`:

 ```
 cargo new wasm-instantiate